microsoft/sqlworkshops/sql2019workshop/10_Additional_Migration.md

 - Learn from videos and demos at https://aka.ms/sqlchannel
 - Download and try SQL Server 2019 at http://aka.ms/ss19
 - Watch the video of Modernizing SQL Server at https://www.youtube.com/watch?v=5RPkuQHcxxs to plan your migration
-- Read the what’s new for SQL 2019 documentation at https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-ver15
+- Read the what’s new for SQL 2019 documentation at https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-ver15.
-- Sign-up for the EAP program at https://aka.ms/eapsignup